How to Create Your Coaching Philosophy + 3 Examples

 First, Do Your Research

-Look at the three examples above and other philosophies of coaching from professionals you know.
-Use them as reference points, and see what you agree or disagree with, to understand your own values around coaching in contrast with them.
+Look at the examples above and other coaching philosophies from professionals you want to emulate.
+Use them as reference points, and see what you agree or disagree with to understand your own values about coaching.

-If you’re planning to get certified by a coaching institution or to buy a coaching franchise, this can become a part of your research to choose the right opportunity.
-It will also serve as a compass when you select your coaching mentor, someone who will potentially have a great influence on your career.
+If you plan to get certified by a coaching institution or buy a coaching franchise, this can guide you in choosing the right opportunity.
+It will also serve as a compass when you select your coaching mentor, someone who will potentially greatly influence your career.

 Next, Coach Yourself

 It’s time to be your own coach and get a deeper understanding of your beliefs in the context of your vocation!
-Answering the following questions will shed some light on what you stand for as a coach.
+Answering these coaching questions will shed some light on what you stand for in this field:

 • What’s your own definition of coaching?